iterative/dvc.org/content/docs/command-reference/import.md

 project.
 This makes it possible to update the import later, if the data source has changed (see `dvc update`).

+> Note that `dvc get` corresponds to the first step this command performs (just
+> download the data).

 > See `dvc list` for a way to browse repository contents to find files or
 > directories to import.

-> Note that `dvc get` corresponds to the first step this command performs (just
-> download the data).

 The imported data is <abbr>cached</abbr>, and linked (or copied) to the current working directory with its original file name e.g. `data.txt` (or to a location provided with `--out`).
 An _import `.dvc` file_ is created in the same location e.g. `data.txt.dvc` – similar to using `dvc add` after downloading the data.

-(ℹ️) DVC won't push or pull data imported from other DVC repos to/from [remote storage](/doc/command-reference/remote). `dvc pull` will download from the original source instead.
+(ℹ️) DVC won't push or pull imported data to/from [remote storage](/doc/command-reference/remote), it will rely on it's original source.

 The `url` argument specifies the address of the DVC or Git repository containing the data source.
 Both HTTP and SSH protocols are supported (e.g.